 Jumping for Joy

-This heartwarming program brings together high school students on the autism spectrum and dogs for in-classroom workshops on canine training.
+Originally conceived by the Marin County Humane Society, this program brings together high school students on the autism spectrum and dogs for in-classroom workshops on canine training.
 While navigating through an agility course, Jumping for Joy students interact socially, grow communication skills, and improve problem solving, all while building confidence and self-esteem.
-If you are a special education teacher and would like to learn more about bringing Jumping for Joy to your classroom, please contact Brie Roche, Humane Educator at (207) 985-3244 ext.
-109 or via email.